John Gregory (footballer): Managerial career

-On 20 September 2006 he was unveiled as manager of Queens Park Rangers.
+On 20 September 2006, he was unveiled as manager of Queens Park Rangers.
 He replaced Gary Waddock, who had stepped down following a poor succession of results that had left the club bottom of the Football League Championship.
 This appointment caused a schism among QPR fans, some of whom saw Gregory's friendship with controversial chairman Gianni Paladini as a conflict of interest.
 After a decent start with successive victories over Hull City and Southampton, Rangers form dipped before winning three on the bounce (including a victory at (then) league leaders Cardiff City).
 Unfortunately, results did not continue to improve, and relegation looked a distinct possibility for Gregory's men.
 However, following a fine late season run, QPR beat Cardiff 1–0 at Loftus Road on 21 April 2007 to secure their Championship status for another year.
 Gregory was sacked as QPR manager on 1 October 2007, after another string of poor performances.

 On 8 December 2009, Gregory was appointed the manager of Israeli club Maccabi Ahi Nazareth.
 He led them to relegation.

-On 18 May 2010, Gregory signed a three-year contract with Israeli Premier League Club F.C.
-Ashdod.
+On 18 May 2010, Gregory signed a three-year contract with Israeli Premier League Club Ashdod.
 He resigned from Ashdod on 18 April 2011, with the club facing the possibility of relegation.

-On 13 June 2011, Gregory was appointed the manager of Kazakh club FC Kairat from Almaty, Kazakhstan.
+On 13 June 2011, Gregory was appointed the manager of Kazakh club Kairat from Almaty, Kazakhstan.
 Kairat survived relegation at the end of the 2011 season to the second tier of Kazakhstan football.

-Gregory had his contract as manager of FC Kairat terminated in December 2011, and in April 2012 was paid $120,000 in compensation.
+Gregory had his contract as manager of Kairat terminated in December 2011, and in April 2012 was paid $120,000 in compensation.

 On 3 December 2013, Gregory was named as the manager of Crawley Town, replacing previous manager Richie Barker.

 On 27 December 2014, after being Crawley Town manager for just over a year Gregory stepped down as manager due to health problems; on the same day Crawley Town named Welsh former international and former Wolverhampton Wanderers manager Dean Saunders as interim manager.

 On 3 July 2017, Gregory signed as head coach of Chennaiyin in the Indian Super League.

 On 17 March 2018, he led Chennaiyin to their second Indian Super League title by defeating Bengaluru 3–2 in the finals.
-On 19 March 2018, Gregory extended his contract for one year.

-After which he resigned after a poor run of form in the 2019-20 season.
+On 19 March 2018, Gregory extended his contract for one year; he later resigned after a poor run of form in the 2019-20 season.